An area of concern which has grown immensely over the last two decades is the overuse and abuse of prescription pain medication.

 - Switch to a methadone or buprenorphine programme if signs appear of ongoing drug abuse

 The Law Office of Conrad Curry has had a number of cases involving GPs and the overdose and subsequent death of people from pain medication who have had chronic non-malignant pain conditions.
 The area is complex and challenging but the GPs duty is high.
-If you would like to discuss this article or a potential case in this field please feel free to contact our office to make an obligation free appointment.
+If you would like to discuss this article or a potential case in this field please feel free to contact our office on 02 4050 0330 to make an obligation free appointment or book online.